Gandhi Jayanti Essay: Short and Long Essays for Students

 What is the Short note on 2 October?

 2 October is celebrated Nationally and internationally.
-In India, this day is celebrated as Gandhi Jayanti, whereas at the Global level, the UN has specified this day to be celebrated as the International Day of Non-violence in honor of Mahatma Gandhi and his principle of Non-violence.
+In India, this day is celebrated as Gandhi Jayanti, whereas at the Global level, the UN has specified this day to be celebrated as the International Day of Non-violence in honour of Mahatma Gandhi and his principle of Non-violence.

 What is Gandhi Jayanti’s introduction in English?